 This daemon represents a given resource to the HTCondor pool, as a machine capable of running jobs.
 It advertises certain attributes about machine that are used to match it with pending resource requests.
 The condor_startd will run on any machine in the pool that is to be able to execute jobs.
 It is responsible for enforcing the policy that the resource owner configures, which determines under what conditions jobs will be started, suspended, resumed, vacated, or killed.
 When the condor_startd is ready to execute an HTCondor job, it spawns the condor_starter.

 This daemon is the entity that actually spawns the HTCondor job on a given machine.
 It sets up the execution environment and monitors the job once it is running.
 When a job completes, the condor_starter notices this, sends back any status information to the submitting machine, and exits.

 This daemon represents resource requests to the HTCondor pool.
-Any machine that is to be a submit machine needs to have a condor_schedd running.
+Any machine that is to be an access point needs to have a condor_schedd running.
 When users submit jobs, the jobs go to the condor_schedd, where they are stored in the job queue.
 The condor_schedd manages the job queue.
 Various tools to view and manipulate the job queue, such as condor_submit, condor_q, and condor_rm, all must connect to the condor_schedd to do their work.
 If the condor_schedd is not running on a given machine, none of these commands will work.